shreyjain11/mood-mirror/README.md

 4. Test thoroughly
 5. Submit a pull request

-## License

-This project is free to use and modify.
-Created with ❤️ by Shrey Jain.

 ## Support

 For issues or questions, please create an issue in the repository.